hugo-swag/jukebox-server/Team Agreement.md

 - Carlos: My strength is team collaboration, big picture planning, and adaptability.

 - Jackson: My strength is algorithm solving as well as using socket.io in junction with helper functions to create 'paths' for a client to connect and use.
-I could use my abilities to ensure
+I could use my abilities to ensure...

 - Robert: I have had experience with some of the technologies used in the class.
 I'm also used to coding on my own, but I'd like to collaborate with others more.
 I am pretty good at debugging code and testing.
 If anyone wants to collaborate, we could use LiveShare to work on a problem together.